2.2.1.10 General procedures for confirming & verifying identity

 To confirm their identity, claimants need to provide one document from each of the following 3 categories, one of which should be a photographic identity document used to link the person to the claimed identity:

-• one Primary Use in Community document, and
+- one Primary Use in Community document, to verify the secondary use of the identity in the community, and

-For identity to be confirmed, the main aspects of identity such as name, middle name, surname and date of birth must be taken from an authoritative source and verified.
-Documents presented need to be verified with the issuing authority, either directly or through the DVS.
-A list of acceptable documents is available from the Centrelink website.
+For identity to be confirmed, the main aspects of identity such as name, middle name, surname and date of birth must be taken from an authoritative source and verified through the Document Verification Service (DVS), for example from an Australian Birth Certificate or Australian Citizenship Certificate.
+A list of acceptable documents is available from the Services Australia website.

 Identity confirmation requirements at reviews